 With hours of traffic, high airfare and crowds, summertime travel isn’t all it’s cracked up to be.
 Travelers in the know take advantage of off-season locales.
 Sure, you may have to bear some seriously hot temps, but you’ll also find unique festivals and seasonal food.
-Here are 4 cities to visit this summer:
+Here are two cities to visit this summer:

 - Manchester, VT: Embrace all things leisure by enjoying a local swimming hole, fly fishing and tubing the Battenkill River or picking up complimentary hiking amenities (because we’re guessing you didn’t pack a hand-carved walking stick) at the Kimpton Taconic Hotel.
 Sample seasonal bounty like venison sausages and summer harvest cake packed with fresh strawberries and blueberries at the Vermont Country Store in Weston, and jars of orange marmalade and chewy Turkish taffy at the Manchester Country Store.
 Summer also brings a celebration of dramatic arts in Manchester, so theatergoers should book a Dorset Theatre Festival or Weston Playhouse package that include two tickets to each venue with an overnight stay.
 Finally, hit the road to enjoy Vermont’s picturesque country side on a day trip north to Burlington for an afternoon spent by the shores of Lake Champlain.